-Tracy is a passionate teacher and award-winning author who seeks out creativity, goodness, and chocolate and can’t stop smiling each time she finds it.
+As an award-winning author and passionate teacher, Tracy loves creativity, kindness, and chocolate.
+Every discovery brings a smile to her face.
 Her first picture book, Little Isaac’s BIG Adventure (2012), won a Literary Classics International Book Award.
-Her historical fiction chapter book, Caleb’s Lighthouse (2017), was described by reviewer Rosi Hollinbeck as “an early middle grade book that is about as sweet as they come.”
-Tracy’s debut novel, Fields of Promise (Winged Publications, 2021) is a Christian historical romance inspired by her adventures in Ireland and her own Irish-American family.
-Learn more at www.tracyhelixon.com .
+Reviewer Rosi Hollinbeck praised her historical fiction chapter book, Caleb’s Lighthouse (2017), as “an early middle grade book that is about as sweet as they come.”

 Olga Schoon’s father has big plans for her life.
 Soon, she will be married.
 In fact, he has found her the perfect match.